MRAC-IAAC/python-tutorials/LOCAL.md

 ## Virtual Environments

-A (terminology alert) [**virtual environment**](VOCABULARY.md#venv) is a Python environment where the Python interpreter, libraries and scripts installed into it are isolated from those installed in other virtual environments, and with access to any libraries installed at a system level, i.e., software and libraries installed as part of your operating system.
+A (terminology alert) [**virtual environment**](VOCABULARY.md#virtualenvironments) is a Python environment where the Python interpreter, libraries and scripts installed into it are isolated from those installed in other virtual environments, and with access to any libraries installed at a system level, i.e., software and libraries installed as part of your operating system.

-Virtual environments are managed by the (terminology alert) [**standard library**](VOCABULARY.md#standard-library) `venv`.
+Virtual environments are managed by the (terminology alert) [**standard library 'venv'**](VOCABULARY.md#venv).
 You can install the library on a system level with pip: `pip install virtualenv`

 ### Create virtual environment
 You want to work on a project that you cloned, you had locally, you just started, or in any case, you are working on a specific folder (which is good practice - have one folder per project).
 Navigate to the folder from your terminal and create a virtual environment by running: